How To Get A Startup Business Loan With Bad Credit

 You’ve got an idea.
 A great idea.
 It’s going to be the next big thing.
 But as you try to start up your startup, you hit a snag: you need seed capital, and the banks won’t give it to you.
 Something about having ‘bad credit’.

-You’re disappointed, even crushed.
-But don’t despair: this is a common challenge entrepreneurs in New Zealand face and, with the right guidance, it can be overcome.
+Don’t despair: this is a common challenge entrepreneurs in New Zealand face and, with the right guidance, it can be overcome.

 Here’s what you need to know.

 Smart finance solutions to help grow your business

 Access up to $100k business loans with convenient terms from 6 months to 60 months.

 Apply online in only 5 minutes and get funded the next day.

 No property security or financial statements for applications up to $50k.